 Why is it that as we get older we stop dreaming about things that excite us?
 Why do we make our desires smaller and say that we would be happy with a lot less than what we would have originally asked for as a child?
 When did we learn to just settle?
 Don’t get me wrong, I am by no means saying to not appreciate what we do have.
 Rather I am asking why we stopped having grand dreams and visions for ourselves and the lives we live.

-Living Out Goals is about going after what we really desire and never shrinking those dreams down to fit into our current realities; but instead making our realities grow to encompass that dream life we always envisioned.
+Living Out Goals is about going after what we really desire and never shrinking those dreams down to… Click To Tweet

 Think about it, when you were seven did you want to be where you are now?
 Did you become what you said you wanted to become?
 Do you live in the kind of house you drew on construction paper in school?
 Do you take on the adventurous activities you couldn’t wait to be old enough to partake in?